NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 The Administrative Officer will evaluate the formal complaint to determine if the University has jurisdiction to take action pursuant to the Grievance Procedure.

-- The conduct, as alleged, does not meet the definition of Title IX Sexual Harassment,
+- The conduct, as alleged, does not meet the definition of Title IX Sexual Harassment; or

 - The Complainant is not participating in or attempting to participate in University employment, classes, programs or activities.

-- The Complainant requests in writing to withdraw or dismiss a formal complaint or any allegations, therein;
+- The Complainant requests in writing to withdraw or dismiss a formal complaint or any allegations therein; or

 - The Respondent is no longer enrolled at or employed by the University; or